jpmintz01/oTree/README.md

 To do:
 - Add counterbalancing (will do this by repeating apps then hiding unused ones.
 Probably a better way to do this, but will only explore if I have time.
 Either way, results will be the same).
 -- (PW,RPS-H,RPS-A), (RPS-H,RPS-A,PW), (RPS-A,RPS-H,PW), (PW,RPS-A,RPS-H)
+- Change/update/add immediate feedback on decisions
+- change/update/add post-game feedback

+Fixed:
 - Remove flying F-16 (or fix animation)
 - remove "what type of algorithm were you playing against?"
-- Change/update/add immediate feedback on decisions
-- change/update/add post-game feedback

 Otherwise, click on any app.